atas/ssg/README.md

   minimal PHP in them.
 For CSS changes, `less` is used to generate `css` files, see `./assets/styles` directory.
 8. Follow the below steps to deploy to GitHub Pages.

-### Custom PHP pages
+### Individual PHP file to HTML

-You can create any .php page at root directory or project or any sub-directory. `system` and `layout` directories are excluded from html generation.
+You can create any .php page at root directory or project or any subdirectory. `./system` and `./layout` directories, `post.php` and `page.php` are excluded from individual PHP to HTML generation.

 `./my-custom.php` will be `yoursite.com/my-custom`
 `./my-custom-dir/my-custom.php` will be `yoursite.com/my-custom-dir/my-custom`

+Nginx and Apache `.htaccess` configurations are included to remove `.php` extension from URLs in your local dev environment.

 ## Enabling GitHub Pages